1. Topics

 Ably is a realtime experience infrastructure provider.
 Our APIs and SDKs help you power realtime functionality for use cases like live chat, multiplayer collaboration, and data broadcast, without having to worry about managing and scaling messy realtime infrastructure.

-• Guaranteed message ordering and exactly-once delivery, even when network conditions are unreliable.
+• Guaranteed message ordering and (exactly-once) delivery, even in unreliable network conditions.

-• Global edge network providing unparalleled redundancy at regional and global levels, with a 99.999% uptime SLA.
+• Redundancy at regional and global levels, with a 99.999% uptime SLA.

-• Enormous scalability, meaning you can send billions of messages to millions of channels and chat users.
+• Dynamic elasticity, with the ability to send billions of messages to millions of channels and chat users.

 See how Ably compares to Sendbird.